Match-Making for Tennis Players

 Replacing Matches with Mutual Interest

-The original journey required too much friction and the new flow was quicker, more familiar, and better aligned with user expectations.
+The original journey had multiple friction points.
+The new flow was quicker, more familiar, and better aligned with user's goals.

 4